AdobeDocs/campaign-classic.en/help/installation/using/integration-into-a-web-server-for-linux.md

     ForceLanguagePriority
     ```

 1. Create an Adobe Campaign specific configuration file in the `/etc/httpd/conf.d/` folder.

- For example `CampaignApache.conf`.
+For example `CampaignApache.conf`

 1. For **RHEL6**, add the following instructions in the file: